DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite/docs/codegen/value_path.md

 Another example is type transformations, which need to act on the local variables that are of the transformed type.
 If we're serializing `a|b as new_type|c`, then we need the `codegen::instruction` node that serializes `c` to encode `__transformed_b.c`, not `a.b.c`, as `a.b.c` &mdash; a `c` field on the original, non-transformed `b` value &mdash; may not even exist.

 For this reason, `codegen::instruction` nodes use `value_path` objects.
 Each path is a set of segments; a segment may be a pair[^pairs] of `decl_descriptors` for top-level values or member access, a pair for array access using a loop counter, or an integer constant for when we're accessing a specific single array element.

-## A note on count-1 arrays

-When we're converting re-chunked items to instruction node trees, we have to build a `value_path` relative to "where we are."
-If we're in an `array_slice` chunk, for example, then any member access will be relative to `array[__i]`.

-There's one edge case that we have to handle, though: `array_slice` chunks are used for both ranges of array elements (where we'd want to generate a `for` loop) and for single array elements.
-The items-to-tree function specifically catches this case: if we're moving into an `array_slice` node, we check whether its count is 1, and if so, we use the start index instead of the loop counter variable.
-This means that when it comes time to actually generate code for an `array_slice` node, we can check if its count is 1 and if so, we can blindly "unroll" it &mdash; never generate a single-iteration `for` loop for it &mdash; confident that its loop counter variable isn't actually used.